trypear/pearai-documentation/docs/models-and-usage.md

 keywords: [pearai, models, usage, tips, recommendations]
 ---

-# 🚀 About Pear AI Models & Usage
+# 🚀 Models & Usage

 Pear AI is designed to give you a flexible and powerful AI experience.
 You can even choose the model that best suits your needs!
 We offer a wide range of options, including: